Do you prefer JavaScript or TypeScript?

 }

-Solid is written in TypeScript, so everything is typed out of the box.
+Solid is written in TypeScript, meaning everything is typed out of the box.

 Signals